simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 For the next year I want to focus on enterprise clients.
 It's a market that really needs a cookie/IP-less solution when GDPR and PECR are enforced.
 Simple Analytics is the only platform that is compliant for that future.

-I want to build more tools for bigger users like downloading Excel sheets, dig deeper into the data without making the dashboard more complex, unique visits, [and way more...](https://simpleanalytics.com/roadmap)!
+I want to build more tools for bigger users like downloading Excel sheets, digging deeper into the data without making the dashboard more complex, unique visits, [and way more...](https://simpleanalytics.com/roadmap)!